Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Training and evaluation protocol

 For the coupled PNP task, we use the mean of the relative errors of the three fields $(\phi, c_+, c_-)$.

 \paragraph{Optimization.} We use the AdamW optimizer with weight decay $10^{-4}$ (excluding bias and scale parameters).
-We employ a constant learning rate (no decay) for 500 epochs.
-Batch sizes are set to 20 or 32 depending on GPU memory constraints.
+DeepONet is trained for 5000 epochs, while the other neural operator baselines and LNF-NO are trained for 500 epochs.
+Learning rates and batch sizes are task- and model-dependent, and are specified in the corresponding experiment scripts.

 \paragraph{Reproducibility.} Due to computational constraints and to facilitate reproducibility, our main results are reported using a single fixed random seed.
-Our preliminary checks on PB $k=1$ across seeds $\{0,\dots,4\}$ suggest that the model is generally robust to seed choice: four runs yield closely clustered errors ($\approx 2.3$--$2.6\times10^{-2}$), with one outlier seed producing a larger error.
+To assess sensitivity to initialization, we additionally repeat the source-free PB benchmark ($k=1$) across five random seeds and report the corresponding results in Table~\ref{tab:seed_stability_pb1}.